-2. San Francisco faces a continuing shortage of affordable housing for very low and lowincome residents.
-The San Francisco Planning Department reported that for the four-year period between 2000 and 2004, 8,389 total new housing units were built in San Francisco.
+2. San Francisco faces a continuing shortage of affordable housing for very low and low-income residents.
+The San Francisco Planning Department reported that for the four-year including multifamily rental housing"; (2) "[a]ssist in the development of adequate housing to period between 2000 and 2004, 8,389 total new housing units were built in San Francisco.
 This number includes 1,933 units for low and very low-income households out of a total need of 3,930 low and very low-income housing units for the same period.
 According to the state Department of Housing and Community Development, there will be a regional need for 230,743 new housing units in the nine Bay Area counties from 1999--2006.
 Of that amount, at least 58 percent, or 133,164 units, are needed for moderate, low and very low-income households.
 The Association of Bay Area Governments (ABAG) is responsible for dividing the total regional need numbers among its member governments which includes both counties and cities.
 ABAG estimates that San Francisco's low and very low-income housing production need from 1999 through 2006 is 7,370 units out of atotal new housing need of 20,372 units, or 36% of all units built.
-Within the past four years, only 23% of all housing built, or 49% of the previously projected housing need for low and very low-income housing for the same period. was produced in San Francisco.
+Within the past four years, only 23% of all housing built, or 49% of the previously projected housing need for low and very low-income housing for the same period, was produced in San Francisco.
 The production of moderate income rental units also fell short of the ABAG goal.
 Only 351 moderate income units were produced over the previous four years, or 4% of all units built, compared to ABAG's call for 28% of all units to be affordable to households of moderate income.
-Given the need for 3,007 moderate income units over the 4-year period, only 12% of the projected need for moderate income units was built.
+Given the need for 3,007 moderate income units over the 4year period, only 12% of the projected need for moderate income units was built.